Human response to disasters: Assistance

-People believe the population impacted by a disaster is unable to do anything about their situation and are standing by just waiting for the saviors from afar to swoop in with the solution to all of their suffering.
-Not only that, relief organizations often think the aid must be provided immediately.
-This myth is especially pervasive when the disaster strikes a third-world country and it is a “superior” economically developed country coming to the rescue.
+A common disaster myth holds that affected populations are largely passive and dependent on outside assistance.
+Relief organizations may have assumptions that aid must be provided immediately.
+Research in disaster studies has often found that immediate assistance is frequently provided by survivors, neighbors, and local responders before outside help arrives.
+This myth has also been noted in discussions of disasters affecting lower-income countries, where outside aid is sometimes assumed to be the primary source of rescue and relief.

 While relief organizations with emergency managers, medical teams, and the like do offer assistance after a disaster, most people are actually saved by other survivors and local authorities, agencies, and organizations.

 Because of this myth, more supplies are often sent than the disaster area typically needs.
 In addition to excess quantity, much of the supplies end up being of little to no use.
 Relief organizations often do not wait for an assessment of the disaster area and an identification of needs which can be provided by local officials or performed by themselves.
 As a consequence, money is often wasted on sending unneeded teams of experts or supplies when local authorities and victims would benefit more if that same money was allocated towards providing resources that filled gaps and complemented their efforts.
 Donors compound the issue by donating used clothing, household items, and the like.
 With too many supplies on-hand or in possession of supplies they cannot use, local officials are forced to waste manpower and resources on disposing of them.
 Instead of providing unwanted and unrequested goods, organizations and donors should send money which can be more easily applied to fulfilling local needs.

 An example of this myth's impact was seen following the 1993 Hokkaidō earthquake as authorities were forced to spend 1.2 million in U.S. dollars on the removal of unnecessary relief supplies.